confused-Techie/GameManagerElectron/README.md

 Gaming Gaggle should support every single game purchased through Steam right out of the box, as for other applications those require a manual entry into the FingerPrinting Database.

 The list of other games supported can be viewed <a href="https://github.com/confused-Techie/Gaming-Gaggle/wiki/Supported-Games">here</a>.

+<a href="https://github.com/confused-Techie/Gaming-Gaggle/wiki/Did-Gaming-Gaggle-miss-a-Game%3F">Have a game that doesn't show up?</a>

 <img src="https://github.com/confused-Techie/Gaming-Gaggle/blob/main/Resources/github/home.png" width="90%">
 <p align="center"><i>Home Page of Gaming Gaggle</i></p>